 This was written by M.S.S.
 Gurucharn Singh Khalsa PhD &.
 M.S.S.
-Gurushabd Singh Khalsa of Boston, Massachusetts, as shared in the “Kundalini Yoga” section of the book, “The Man Called the Siri Singh Sahib”, which was published in 1979.
+Gurushabd Singh Khalsa of Boston, Massachusetts, as shared in the “Kundalini Yoga” on pages 141-149 of the section of the book, “The Man Called the Siri Singh Sahib”, which was published in 1979.

 When Yogi Bhajan came to the United States of America in 1968, he had not intended to stay and teach Kundalini Yoga (the Yoga of Char dee kalaa).